sud0n1m/iamnotaprogrammer.com/_posts/2014-11-10-Microsoft-and-dropbox-partnership.md

 *How the heck do you get your Word docs and Excel files on to your iPad?
 What the heck is Microsoft OneDrive?*

-Dropbox integration in to Office on mobile combined with free editing of Microsoft files helps more people stay with both products.
-Is it just a band-aid though?
+Dropbox integration in to Office for mobile combined with free editing of Microsoft Office files helps more people stay with both products.
+Is this partnership just a band-aid though?
 Google is coming.
 I'd love to see Dropbox and Microsoft able to compete by directly charging people for the service they provide.
-Can *pure* business models exist in markets where Google wants to compete?
+Can *pure* business models even exist in markets where Google wants to compete?
 What do you think?